 Plaque buildup doesn’t happen overnight.
 What at first is a sticky substance on the teeth and around the gums becomes hardened over time and can only be removed by the hygienist’s scraping the teeth.
 But you needn’t wait until your annual cleaning to get cleaner teeth.
 Flossing rids the teeth of plaque before it hardens in those hard to reach places where the toothbrush is just not as effective.

 One very important study recorded in the Journal of Periodontology discovered that improvement in gum health and a reduction in the proportion of bacteria linked to periodontal disease directly correlate to slower progression in the thickness of the innermost two layers of the arterial wall.
-That means that cleaner teeth makes for a healthier heart, and you may be able to prevent or slow the progression of heart disease by flossing on a regular basis (at least once per day).
+That means that cleaner teeth make for a healthier heart, and you may be able to prevent or slow the progression of heart disease by flossing on a regular basis (at least once per day).

 Although there is currently no definitive evidence that periodontal disease causes heart disease, there is evidence that when the bacteria in the mouth is released into the bloodstream, it leads to hardening of the arteries, which then can lead to heart attack and stroke.
 Flossing can clean between teeth, enabling mouthwash and toothpaste to get into the areas the toothbrush misses, and thus kill bacteria that might lead to heart disease.